-Photolysis–laser-induced fluorescence diagnostic for GaCI
+Photolysis–laser-induced fluorescence diagnostic for GaCl

 Abstract

 A spatially resolved optical diagnostic for GaCl is described.
 The technique uses 248-nm excimer laser radiation to photolyze GaCl and also to excite fluorescence in the resulting gallium atoms.
 This yields gallium fluorescence at 245, 266, 287, 294, 403, and 417 nm.
-The method is specific to GaCl3 and is not affected by the presence of a GaCl3 precursor.
+The method is specific to GaCl and is not affected by the presence of a GaCl3 precursor.
 Gallium fluorescence is linear in both the GaCl partial pressure and the laser energy under specified conditions.
 The photophysics of this process are contrasted to related GACl studies of dissociative excitation at 193 nm.

 © 1993 Optical Society of America

 You do not have subscription access to this journal.
-Citation lists with outbound citation links are available to subscribers only.
-You may subscribe either as an OSA member, or as an authorized user of your institution.
+Cited by links are available to subscribers only.
+You may subscribe either as an Optica member, or as an authorized user of your institution.

 Contact your librarian or system administrator